Using Plugins 2 - The sync Plugin

 « An important observation is that, as a consequence of dealing with independent nodes, each one will have its own notion of time.
 In other words, we cannot assume that there is something like a global clock.
 This lack of a common reference of time leads to fundamental questions regarding the synchronization and coordination within a distributed system. » Maarten van Steen, and Andrew S. Tanenbaum.
 “A Brief Introduction to Distributed Systems.”
 Computing 98, no. 10, October 2016.

-Indeed, each device have different physical clocks, each of them having a different time origin and furthermore a different speed.
-Most of the time, i.e. when we use our computers in our daily life, this is something we don't perceive as users, but only because our computers are constantly synchronizing themselves with distant reference clocks through the network, using the Network Time Protocol (NTP).
+Indeed, each device has different physical clocks, each of them having a different time origin and furthermore a different speed.
+Most of the time, i.e. when we use our computers in our daily life, this is something we don't perceive as users, but only because our computers are constantly synchronizing themselves with reference clocks through the network thanks to the Network Time Protocol (NTP).

 We could consider at this point that the problem is solved, i.e. let's use NTP!
 But unfortunately the problem is a bit more complicated in our context.